lucashusted/propscore/README.md

 # Propensity Score Calculator

-Estimate the Propensity Score in Python following Imbens and Rubin (2015)
+Estimate the Propensity Score in Python following [Imbens and Rubin (2015a)](https://doi.org/10.1017/CBO9781139025751.014).
+Several by-products are calculated including:

+- Strata based on the estimated propensity score [Imbens and Rubin (2015a)](https://doi.org/10.1017/CBO9781139025751.014)

+- Suggested Maximum and Minimum values of the propensity score to maintain covariate balance through trimming [Imbens and Rubin (2015b)](https://doi.org/10.1017/CBO9781139025751.017)

 ## Installation
 Use `pip` to install: